laurenmacam/subscribe/README.md

 ### Assumptions

 * The solution uses a list of keywords (book, chocolate, pills, headache, etc.) found in the name to decide whether an item is exempt from the 10% basic tax.
-Is a simple heuristic and doesn't cover every possible product but it's the simpler solution for the few categories mentioned in the examples.
+Is a simple heuristic and doesn't cover every possible product but it's the simplest solution for the few categories mentioned in the examples.

 * Rounding is applied per individual tax (basic tax and the import duty).
 Rounding the sum of both could produce a different result.